Manuel de Pedrolo: Censorship

-An award would be justified if, after winning it, the writer could have a normal literary career.
+The main criteria applied to censor Pedrolo's work were "what we call Catalanism, political opinions, religion, sexual morality, and indecent language."
+Additional arguments could be added, as in the case of the novel Un amor fora ciutat (1959), regarding the literary quality of the work: "Por todo ello, y sobre todo por la excelente calidad literaria de la obra, consideramos a esta de gravemente peligrosa y en todo caso como atentatoria a la moral pública, conforme a la reiterada jurisprudencia del Tribunal Supremo sobre el homosexualismo.
+En consecuencia no debe ser aceptado el depósito y si ser puesta la obra a disposición del Ministerio Fiscal."

-The main criteria applied to censor Pedrolo's work were "what we call Catalanism, political opinions, religion, sexual morality, and indecent language".
-Additional arguments could be added, as in the case of the novel Un amor fora ciutat (1959), regarding the literary quality of the work: «Por todo ello, y sobre todo por la excelente calidad literaria de la obra, consideramos a esta de gravemente peligrosa y en todo caso como atentatoria a la moral pública, conforme a la reiterada jurisprudencia del Tribunal Supremo sobre el homosexualismo.
-En consecuencia no debe ser aceptado el depósito y si ser puesta la obra a disposición del Ministerio Fiscal» ("For all these reasons, and above all for the excellent literary quality of the work, we consider it gravely dangerous and, in any case, offensive to public morality, according to the repeated jurisprudence of the Supreme Court regarding homosexuality.
-Consequently, the deposit should not be accepted and the work should be placed at the disposal of the Ministry of Justice").
+"For all these reasons, and above all for the excellent literary quality of the work, we consider it gravely dangerous and, in any case, offensive to public morality, according to the repeated jurisprudence of the Supreme Court regarding homosexuality.
+Consequently, the deposit should not be accepted and the work should be placed at the disposal of the Ministry of Justice."